 The illustrations shown in this section of the manual are a reference for the openings that provide fresh air into confined spaces only.

 Do not refer to these illustrations for the purpose of vent installation.
-See Installation of Vent System on pages 18-27 for complete venting installation instructions.
+See Installation of Vent System (page 21) for complete venting installation instructions.